top of page

 Post: Blog2_Post

-In this article, we outline 10 online internship programs for high schoolers that can help you get an internship from anywhere!
+In this article, we outline 9 online internship programs for high schoolers that you can do from anywhere!
 You'll find virtual internships in a variety of fields, including STEM, business, entrepreneurship, art and culture, environmental science, and foreign policy.

 Why do an internship in high school?

-By interning before starting college, you have the opportunity to gain valuable professional experiences, learn new skills, and expand your network, all of which can prove valuable during and after your undergraduate degree.
-Internships that offer a stipend can provide financial support for pursuing passion projects or saving up for college tuition and other expenses.
-Additionally, internships offer the chance to apply high school learning in a real-world context, solving challenges that impact people daily.
+By interning before starting college, you can gain valuable professional experiences, learn new skills, and expand your network, all of which can prove valuable during and after your undergraduate degree.
+Internships that offer a stipend can provide financial support for passion projects or college tuition and other expenses.
+Additionally, internships offer the chance to apply your learning in a real-world context, solving challenges that impact people daily.

-While some internships may come with a fee, these programs often offer added guidance on how to maximize the value of your experience and prepare you to perform at your best.
-It is crucial to carefully review program offerings to determine which internships will be most beneficial for your personal and professional goals.
+While some internships may come with a fee, these programs often offer added guidance on maximizing the value of your experience and preparing you to perform at your best.
+It is crucial to carefully review program offerings to determine which internship will be most beneficial for your personal and professional goals.

 Are internships prestigious?